Skip to main content

 Part 2 - The Fresh 1's Rule

-• Thus, freshly drawn 1's should always be played before any 1's that were present in the starting hand.
+• Thus, freshly drawn 1's should always be played before non-fresh 1's.

 • Continuing on from the example in the previous section, imagine that: